Ecohydrology

 average precipitation falling

-on land areas, a major flux in
+on land areas, a so they are a

-component of the
+key component of the

 land-atmosphere energy